Welcome

 Services

-There will normally be a service of Holy Communion at 11 am.
-Bishop Rob takes 3 services a month.
-The 4th Sunday and, where applicable, the 5th Sunday (and during Bishop Robs holidays), services will be taken either by visiting clergy, or else by our own Eucharistic ministers with the reserved Sacrament.
+Now that Bishop Rob has retired, services will be taken either by visiting clergy, or else by our own Eucharistic ministers with the reserved Sacrament.

 For anyone who is unable to or prefers not to come to a physical church service, the SEC will continue to broadcast a live-streamed service every Sunday (see details below).